Rosefield Solar Farm

 The East Claydon Substation, which was originally built in the 1960s, is coming towards the end of its useful life.
 It also needs to be replaced to meet National Grid’s commitments to new connections at this location (of which Rosefield’s connection would be less than 10% of the proposed capacity).

-At this stage, we do not anticipate that National Grid’s proposal to replace the substation would impact the timescales of our Development Consent Order (DCO) application.
-We are aiming to submit our DCO as planned in early 2025.
+At this stage, we do not anticipate that National Grid’s proposal to replace the substation would impact the timescales of our Development Consent Order (DCO).
+We have submitted our DCO in October 2025.
 We will continue to work with National Grid throughout this process.

 No. We are aware of separate proposals for battery storage in the local area.
 These are standalone projects that do not form part of our proposals for Rosefield Solar Farm.